Rapdrei/react-webpack-vanilla/README.md

 To install all the dependecies run `npm install`

-To run the webpack-dev-server: `npm run devserver`
+To run the webpack-dev-server: `npm run devserver` (dev-server willbe at http://localhost:8080/webpack-dev-server/ you can also see that in the terminal if you scroll up a bit)

 To build the project: `npm run build`